arrow7890/arrow7890/README.md

 ## Hi there 👋
+##
+## I'm a AI Engineer and Data Scientist
+## Results-driven AI Engineer & Data Scientist with strong expertise in machine learning, deep learning, and data analytics.
+Proven track record of designing, deploying, and optimizing AI models for real-world applications.
+Passionate about turning data into actionable insights and building scalable AI solutions.
 <!--
 **arrow7890/arrow7890** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.